V1T3X3/VRem.Net-Script-Repository/README.md

 - domainName.cs - handles the creation and deletion of DNS entries and handles replies to DNS requests.
 Attached to the Server object.
 - fader.cs - script that fade-ins or out of black at boot-up and shutdown of app.
 - faderStarter.cs - script that instantiates the fade-in sequence at startup.
-- foveator.cs - experimental fixed foveated rendering script.
+- ~foveator.cs~ - abandoned experimental fixed foveated rendering script.
 Not in use.
 - getSib.cs - handles the transfer and serving of a connected device's GUID.
 Attached to the Ethernet Cable object.
 - hasRoute.cs - functionally, used to identify Router objects.
 Not in use.
 - imagePop.cs - populates the Web Service component of a Server with the available images loaded in C:\Users\*username*\AppData\LocalLow\DefaultCompany\Demo\Sites.
 Attached to the Server object.